c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 because we would have to constantly build more and more and more efficient quantum computers racing to stop a faster quantum computer from solving just a quantum function

-if QUANTUM COMPUTER ON THE ENTIRE WORLD NET MUST ALWAYS USE a DISABLE_PRIME_SOLVE_FOR_ROOT_ENCRYPTION then we keep classical computer style encryption in tact without destroying our world wide internet
+ QUANTUM COMPUTERS ON THE ENTIRE WORLD NET MUST ALWAYS USE a DISABLE_PRIME_SOLVE_FOR_ROOT_ENCRYPTION then we keep classical computer style encryption in tact without destroying our world wide internet

 since having a computer that can solve classic encryption or having to constantly race to solve a quantum encryption model it would devaste the entire world